Confucius said, “It’s the humaneness that makes the neighborhood. If you decide to live in a neighborhood that lacks humaneness, how can you be wise?”

 Confucius said, “Virtue never stands alone.
 It always has neighbors.”

 Ziyou said, “If you’re overbearing with your ruler, you’ll be disgraced.
-If you’re overhearing with your friends, they’ll become distant.”
+If you’re overbearing with your friends, they’ll become distant.”